HVLepage/cavep-unah/_posts/2024-06-16-June2024Fieldwork.markdown

 A student demonstrates using a magnetic stirrer and a Hach titrator to analyse the alkalinity of a water sample to other students.

-Una estudinate hace una demostración a otros estudiantes del uso de un agitador magnético y un titrator Hach para analizar la alcalinidad de una muestra de agua.
+Una estudiante hace una demostración a otros estudiantes del uso de un agitador magnético y un titrator Hach para analizar la alcalinidad de una muestra de agua.

 ![June2024Fieldwork](/assets/posts/6.24Lab2.JPG)